austinfranklin/the-store/README.md

 1. Run the analysis.sh script inside a folder
 2. Then run the search.sh like:

+bash search.sh *<file.wav>* *<key>*

-bash search.sh *file.wav* *key* (if file name has spaces, enclose it like "My File.wav".
+If file name has spaces, enclose it like "My File.wav".
 You can rerun this script over and over with new keys to see how they rank.
 The output in the terminal should look something like this:

 333.29 .CelloA.wav.json vs .CelloG.wav.json: spectral.centroid.ch1: 3987.12 (File1), 3653.83 (File2),
 366.95 .CelloA.wav.json vs .CelloD.wav.json: spectral.centroid.ch1: 3987.12 (File1), 3620.17 (File2),